Achrine/Ch-6-7-8-Notes/README.md

         *  Prototype: void printHeading();
 #### Prototype Notes
 * Place prototypes near top of program
-* PRogram must include either prototype or full function definition before any call to the function -- compiler error otherwise
+* Program must include either prototype or full function definition before any call to the function -- compiler error otherwise
 * When using prototypes, can place function definitions in any order in source file.
-*

 ### 6.4 Sending Data into a Function
+* Can pass values into a function at time of call:
+    * c = pow (a, b);
+* Values passed to function are arguments.
+* Variables in a function that hold the values passed as arguments are parameters.

+#### Other Parameter Terminology
+* A parameter can also be called a formal parameter or a formal argument
+* An argument can also be called an actual parameter or an actual argument
+* For each function argument,
+    * the prototype must include the data type of each parameter inside its parantheses
+    * The header must include a declaration for each prameter in its ()
+        * void evenOrOdd (int); // prototype
+        * void evenOrOdd (int num) // header
+        * evenOrOdd(val); //call
+#### Function Call notes
+* Value of argumen is copied into parameter when teh function is called
+* A parameter's scope is the function which usess it
+* Function can have multiple parameters
+* There must be a data type listed in teh prototype () and an argument declaration in the function header () for each parameter
+* Argemunts will be promoted/demoted as secessary to match parameters.

+#### Passing Muliple Arguments
+* When calling a function and passing multiple arguments:
+    * the number of arguments in the call must match teh prototype and definition
+    * The first argument willbe used to initialize the first parameter, the second argument to initialize the second parameter, etc.

+### 6.5 Passing Data by Value